Thomas D'Oylie: Background

 He was the third son of John D'Oylie of Greenlands House, Hambleden, Buckinghamshire and Chislehampton, Oxfordshire, and his wife Frances Edmondes, daughter of Andrew Edmondes of Cressing Temple, Essex.
 Her mother was Elizabeth Bledlow (died 1556), who after Andrew's death remarried the Welsh statesman John Williams, 1st Baron Williams of Thame.
-Frances was a former Maid of Honour to Elizabeth 1, and was frequently at Court in her later years.
+Frances was a former maid of honour to Elizabeth I, and was frequently at Court in her later years.
 The D'Oylies were an ancient Oxfordshire family who claimed to be descended indirectly from the Norman knight Robert D'Oyly (died 1091), who came to England with William the Conqueror.

 John D'Oylie died in 1569.
 His widow remarried Richard Danvers of Calthorpe, Oxfordshire, a cousin of her first husband, and died at a great age in 1601.
 She was the principal heiress of her brother Sir Christopher Edmondes MP of Lewknor, who died in 1595/6.
 Described as "the Queen's servant", he was a courtier in good standing.

-Thomas's eldest brother Sir Robert D'Oylie, a former High Sheriff of Oxfordshire, was a victim of the still-mysterious mass death called the Black Assize of Oxford 1577, in which at least 300 people died from unknown causes (possibly gaol fever) in the city of Oxford while the assizes were being held there in July-August 1577.
+Thomas's eldest brother Sir Robert D'Oylie, a former High Sheriff of Oxfordshire, was a victim of the still-mysterious mass death called the Black Assize of Oxford 1577, in which at least 300 people died from unknown causes (possibly bubonic plague or gaol fever) in the city of Oxford while the assizes were being held there in July–August 1577.
 He married Elizabeth Bacon (died 1621), half-sister of Francis Bacon and Anthony Bacon.
 Elizabeth, who made two further marriages, lived after Robert's death mainly at Greenlands, where she "kept bountiful state".